 The new C2D file also compresses most of the data so there's generally no space penalty for putting the G-code and the design in a single file.

 You'll need to download Carbide Motion 565 or later, which supports the new C2D file format.
 565 also adds a button to save the G-code to an external file if you want to review or edit it outside of CM.

 Carbide Create Pro still has the option to save G-code to a standard file if that's what you're looking for.

-We’ve also been testing this web-based G-code extractor for users that need to get their G-code out without Carbide Motion: https://my.carbide3d.com/extractgcode/ .
-It’s not gated by a customer list yet, you only need a login for the community site, so feel free to give it a shot.
+We've also been testing this web-based G-code extractor for users that need to get their G-code out without Carbide Motion: https://my.carbide3d.com/extractgcode/ .
+It is gated by a customer list, so you need to be a customer to use the extractor.

 V7 adds a Rest Machining option for pockets that allows you to only machine the areas left behind by another pocket operation with a larger cutter.